abdetaterefe/phone_recap/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a suggestion, please open an issue or submit a pull request.

+If you notice any inaccuracies in the data analysis based on your call log, please create an issue describing the problem.